SMS Compliance and UK GDPR: How Remindlo Keeps You Compliant

 Sending appointment reminders through Remindlo is straightforward from a compliance perspective.
 You're contacting customers who expect to hear from you, about appointments they've booked, with a clear way to opt out if they choose.

 The key points to remember: appointment reminders fall under legitimate interest, not marketing consent rules.
-Always collect and record consent at first booking.
+Always obtain and record consent at first booking.
+Remindlo provides built-in consent tracking and opt-out handling.
+Our Messaging Policy is publicly available for your customers.
 Include opt-out instructions in your messages.
 Act promptly when customers want to unsubscribe or have their data deleted.

 If you have questions about compliance for your specific situation, we recommend consulting with a legal professional familiar with UK data protection law.